-With flu season around the corner and signs for “flu shots” in every store, this is a natural alternative that is inexpensive and effective.
-It can be made easily at home.
+With flu season around the corner and signs for “flu shots” in every store, this natural alternative that is inexpensive and effective.
+It can be made easily at home and my children love it!

 If you or your child has ever had a bad case of the flu, you know how miserable it can be.
 Especially for moms, it is awful to see your children feeling so bad and not be able to fix it.
 Black elderberries (sambucus nigra) have been shown to prevent flu and speed recovery in those who have the flu.